Racial Discrimination Lawyer

 Can I afford a lawyer?

 You can absolutely afford to hire Dan Atkerson.
 Employees who have experienced discrimination, harassment, or a hostile work environment are often hesitant to hire a lawyer because they don't think they can afford an attorney's fees.
 At the Law Offices of Dan A. Atkerson in Allen, TX, that's not something you have to worry about.
-Our lawyer takes cases on a contingency basis, meaning that any fees are a percentage of an eventual verdict or settlement.
+Our Texas lawyer takes cases on a contingency basis, meaning that any fees are a percentage of an eventual verdict or settlement.
 You won't pay our lawyer anything unless and until you secure compensation.

 What if my employer punishes me for speaking up?

 Employers cannot commit workplace retaliation against an employee who reports racial discrimination or who participates in a workplace discrimination investigation.
-If you experience a hostile work environment after reporting instances of race or national origin discrimination, you can talk to our attorney about bringing a retaliation lawsuit against your employer.
+If you experience harassment or a hostile work environment after reporting instances of race or national origin discrimination, you can talk to our attorney about bringing a retaliation lawsuit against your employer.

 When do I need to file a claim?